ah-ma-algs/ah-ma-algs/_posts/2023-10-10-3D_facial_reconstruction_from_2D_images.md

 I will use [NextFace](https://github.com/abdallahdib/NextFace) which gave me the following results after many modifications for stability and better results, but I think discussing other models will be very fitting to better understand what we use, and why we chose it for this particular application.

-I also noticed that many parts of NextFace's code was adopted from other sources without further scrutinizing them, not noticing that some of that code was written, constricted by C++'s limitations and when put into python, could have been rewritten to get as low as half the execution time or even more, which I modified and tested myself.
+I also noticed that many parts of NextFace's code were adopted from other sources without further scrutinizing them, not noticing that some of that code was written, constricted by C++'s limitations and when put into python, could have been rewritten to get as low as half the execution time or even more, which I modified and tested myself.

+The modifications I introduced to the code, got better details in shadows and gets a speed increase of 25-40% depending on the number of bands(spherical harmonics) used, as the demand for better quality increases, my modifications seem to have a more prominent effect than using the original code which also highlights the cause to their remark of the diminishing returns when increasing the number of bands.

 ![Desktop View](/assets/img/2023-10-10-3D_facial_reconstruction_from_2D_images/Faces.png){: width="640" height="363" }
 _[Well lit image example.]_